 1. How and when was your first visit to Romania?

 My first visit was in September 2007, but it wasn’t quite a visit.
-I arrived in Romania to work at a high school from Iasi, as a teacher.
+I arrived in Romania to work as a teacher at a high school in Iasi.
 I worked 6 years at “Dimitrie Cantemir” high school, teaching Spanish to students from philology (bilingual program).

 2. What made you stay in Romania? / Why Romania?